Barsoom: Previous Mars fiction

-Burroughs’ influence
+Burroughs' influence

 Public figures

-Burroughs' Barsoom series was popular with American readers, public figures, and scientists who grew up reading the novels and helped inspire public support for the US space program.

 Notable fans of the Barsoom series include Carl Sagan, Terry Wilcutt, Jane Goodall, Michael Crichton, Arthur C. Clarke, and Ronald Reagan.
 Author Edmund Morris wrote in his biography Dutch: A Memoir of Ronald Reagan that A Princess of Mars was Reagan's favorite childhood novel.

 Scientist Carl Sagan read the books as a young boy, and they continued to affect his imagination into his adult years.
 Sagan remembered Barsoom as a "world of ruined cities, planet-girdling canals, immense pumping stations – a feudal technological society".
 For two decades, a map of the planet as imagined by Burroughs, hung in the hallway outside Sagan's office in Cornell University.
 The author so influenced real exploration of Mars that an impact crater was named after him.

 Early science-fiction writers Ray Bradbury and Arthur C. Clarke were both inspired by the Barsoom books in their youth, with them serving as an inspiration for Bradbury's The Martian Chronicles (1950), in which he used the concept of a dying Mars.
 Writer Robert A. Heinlein also wrote fiction inspired by Burroughs' Barsoom series, and for many others the Barsoom series helped to establish Mars as an adventurous, enticing destination for the imagination.

 Games

 The Warriors of Mars rules for miniature warfare by Gary Gygax and Brian Blume were controversial, and a legal dispute with the owners of the rights to the Barsoom series led to withdrawal of this title from the market.

-Other games include the role-playing game published by Heritage Models, Inc. in 1978 and SPI's (Simulations Publications, Inc.) Boardgame: "John Carter: Warlord of Mars" published in 1979.

-Eclipse Phase features rural Martian nomads called Barsoomians.